Last updated: 4 November, 2024 @ 12:04

 Originally from the Indo-Pacific region, the Manila clam was introduced to UK waters by a mixture of accidental and intentional means.
 The Manila clam is now naturally established in Poole Harbour.

-These lovely little clams are often overlooked, which is a shame as they are great for pasta dishes.
-As you can tell by this short paragraph, there’s not a lot of readily available information about these clams!
+These lovely little, pale-coloured clams are often overlooked, which is a shame as they are great for pasta dishes.

 Clam recipes